 Figure 2-8.
 Reissue membership certificate

-Security Group Equivalence
+Restricted access for other security manager

-Group equivalence tries to address the same problem as delegation but takes a different approach to solve it.
+Restricted access tries to address the same problem as delegation but takes a different approach to solve it.
 With delegation, you give a certificate to an application.
 With that certificate the application can prove it is allowed access to a group.
-With group equivalence, we do the other way around.
-We define a policy on our managed applications that allows applications from a different security manager to get access.
+With restricted access we define a policy on our managed applications that allows applications from a different security manager to get access.
 This would be as if we would pre-install the delegated membership certificate on all our managed applications.
 So when the peer comes around, he doesn't need to send the proof, the application already has it.
 Since policy comes from a trusted source, we don't need to distribute certificates, we can define a more compact ACL.

-In practice, the security manager defines a group equivalence ACL for all applications that need to interact with the applications of the peer security manager.
-This ACL maps applications of that security manager into a local group.
-Those applications don’t need to be members of that group, but they need to prove that they are owned with an identity or membership certificate.
-If they can, the policy for the local group will be applied on them.
+In practice, the security manager defines a restricted peer type for all applications that need to interact with the applications of the peer security manager.
+This ACL restricts applications of that security manager to a specific set of rules.
+Those applications just need to prove that they are owned with an identity certificate verifiable with the peer security manager certificate authority.
+That authority is installed with the restricted peer entry into the local application policy.

-The group equivalence rule allows one-way authentication.
-For a mutual authenticated session, the peer security manager should install group equivalence for your security managers’ public key.
-The main advantage of group equivalence is that these rules do not require any knowledge of the groups owned by the peer security manager.
-In case of delegation, the receiver of membership certificates needs to know what the scope is of that group.
-Group equivalence is not transitive.
-If A declares group equivalence rules for B and C, that does not mean that a group equivalence exists between B and C. They have to explicitly install it themselves.

-Group equivalence works very nice in a setup where every security manager represents a single user.
-Every person takes up the role of end-user as well and administrator.
-Then group equivalence easily allows you to express an ACL for another user.
-Users with similar rights can be mapped into the same group.

 As example use case: Suppose we have a real-estate agent.
 When showing a house to clients, he'd like to show-off the AllSeen-enabled home automation system.
-This can be achieved with either delegation or group equivalence.
-The advantage of group equivalence is that if he potentially needs to show 100 homes, he can do it based on 1 certificate instead of 100 for the delegation scenario.
+This can be achieved with either delegation or restricted user.
+The advantage of restricted user is that if he potentially needs to show 100 homes, he can do it based on 1 certificate instead of 100 for the delegation scenario.
 There is less risk for information disclosure.
 If someone could get hold of the 100 certificates, then he can learn who the home sellers are.
-In the group equivalence case, the seller's public keys are in the policy of the agent's app and policy is never shared.
+In the restricted user case, the seller's public keys are in the policy of the agent's app and policy is never shared.

-Add a security group equivalence instruction to an application

-An admin can update the permission policy in an application to add a security group equivalence instruction so the certificates issued by other certificate authorities (like friends) can be trusted.
-These friend’s applications would only have access to permissions assigned to the local security group specified in the instruction.
+Install a restricted user ACL Flow

+The admin install a RESTRICTED_USER ACL into his local application’s policy to allow his friend to have access to the local application.

 Figure 2-9.
-Add a security group equivalence instruction to an application
+Add restricted user rules to an application